aesara-devs/aesara/doc/extending/op.rst

   :math:`(grad_{y}(Z))_i = \frac{\partial Z}{\partial y_i}` (and
   :math:`i` can stand for multiple dimensions).

-  In other words, :func:`grad` does not return :math:`\frac{d f_i}{d
+  In other words, :meth:`Op.grad` does not return :math:`\frac{d f_i}{d
   x_j}`, but instead the appropriate dot product specified by the chain rule: :math:`\frac{d C}{d x_j} = \frac{d C}{d f_i} \cdot
   \frac{d f_i}{d x_j}`.
 Both the partial differentiation and the
-  multiplication have to be performed by :func:`grad`.
+  multiplication have to be performed by :meth:`Op.grad`.

-  Aesara currently imposes the following constraints on the values returned by the grad method:
+  Aesara currently imposes the following constraints on the values returned by the :meth:`Op.grad` method:

-  1) They must be Variable instances.
+  1) They must be :class:`Variable` instances.
   2) When they are types that have dtypes, they must never have an integer dtype.

   The output gradients passed *to* `Op.grad` will also obey these constraints.

   Integers are a tricky subject.
-Integers are the main reason for having DisconnectedType, NullType or zero gradient.
-When you have an integer as an argument to your grad method, recall the definition of a derivative to help you decide what value to return:
+Integers are the main reason for having :class:`DisconnectedType`, :class:`NullType` or zero gradient.
+When you have an integer as an argument to your :meth:`Op.grad` method, recall the definition of a derivative to help you decide what value to return:

   :math:`\frac{d f}{d x} = \lim_{\epsilon \rightarrow 0} (f(x+\epsilon)-f(x))/\epsilon`.

   Suppose your function f has an integer-valued output.
-For most functions you're likely to implement in aesara, this means your gradient should be zero, because f(x+epsilon) = f(x) for almost all
+For most functions you're likely to implement in Aesara, this means your gradient should be zero, because :math:`f(x+epsilon) = f(x)` for almost all :math:`x`.
-  x.
 (The only other option is that the gradient could be undefined, if your function is discontinuous everywhere, like the rational indicator function)

-  Suppose your function f has an integer-valued input.
-This is a little trickier, because you need to think about what you mean mathematically when you make a variable integer-valued in aesara.
-Most of the time in machine learning we mean "f is a function of a real-valued x, but we are only going to pass in integer-values of x".
-In this case, f(x+epsilon) exists, so the gradient through f should be the same whether x is an integer or a floating point variable.
-Sometimes what we mean is "f is a function of an integer-valued x, and f is only defined where x is an integer."
-Since f(x+epsilon) doesn't exist, the gradient is undefined.
-Finally, many times in aesara, integer valued inputs don't actually affect the elements of the output, only its shape.
+  Suppose your function :math:`f` has an integer-valued input.
+This is a little trickier, because you need to think about what you mean mathematically when you make a variable integer-valued in Aesara.
+Most of the time in machine learning we mean ":math:`f` is a function of a real-valued :math:`x`, but we are only going to pass in integer-values of :math:`x`".
+In this case, :math:`f(x+\epsilon)` exists, so the gradient through :math:`f` should be the same whether :math:`x` is an integer or a floating point variable.
+Sometimes what we mean is ":math:`f` is a function of an integer-valued :math:`x`, and :math:`f` is only defined where :math:`x` is an integer."
+Since :math:`f(x+\epsilon)` doesn't exist, the gradient is undefined.
+Finally, many times in Aesara, integer valued inputs don't actually affect the elements of the output, only its shape.

-  If your function f has both an integer-valued input and an integer-valued output, then both rules have to be combined:
+  If your function :math:`f` has both an integer-valued input and an integer-valued output, then both rules have to be combined:

-  - If f is defined at (x+epsilon), then the input gradient is defined.
-Since f(x+epsilon) would be equal to f(x) almost everywhere, the gradient should be 0 (first rule).
+  - If :math:`f` is defined at :math:`x + \epsilon`, then the input gradient is defined.
+Since :math:`f(x+\epsilon)` would be equal to :math:`f(x)` almost everywhere, the gradient should be zero (first rule).

-  - If f is only defined where x is an integer, then the gradient is undefined, regardless of what the gradient with respect to the output is.
+  - If :math:`f` is only defined where :math:`x` is an integer, then the gradient is undefined, regardless of what the gradient with respect to the output is.

   Examples:

-  1) f(x,y) = dot product between x and y. x and y are integers.
+  1) :math:`f(x,y)` is a dot product between x and y. x and y are integers.
      Since the output is also an integer, f is a step function.
-        Its gradient is zero almost everywhere, so `Op.grad` should return zeros in the shape of x and y.
+     Its gradient is zero almost everywhere, so :meth:`Op.grad` should return zeros in the shape of x and y.
-  2) f(x,y) = dot product between x and y. x is floating point and y is an integer.
+  2) :math:`f(x,y)` is a dot product between x and y. x is floating point and y is an integer.
      In this case the output is floating point.
 It doesn't matter that y is an integer.
-We consider f to still be defined at f(x,y+epsilon).
+We consider f to still be defined at :math:`f(x,y+\epsilon)`.
 The gradient is exactly the same as if y were floating point.
-  3) f(x,y) = argmax of x along axis y.
+  3) :math:`f(x,y)` is the argmax of x along axis y.
-        The gradient with respect to y is undefined, because f(x,y) is not defined for floating point y.
-How could you take an argmax along a fraActional axis?
-The gradient with respect to x is 0, because f(x+epsilon, y) = f(x) almost everywhere.
+     The gradient with respect to y is undefined, because :math:`f(x,y)` is not defined for floating point y.
+How could you take an argmax along a fractional axis?
+The gradient with respect to x is 0, because :math:`f(x+\epsilon, y) = f(x)` almost everywhere.
-  4) f(x,y) = a vector with y elements, each of which taking on the value x The grad method should return DisconnectedType()() for y, because the elements of f don't depend on y.
+  4) :math:`f(x,y)` is a vector with y elements, each of which taking on the value x The :meth:`Op.grad` method should return :class:`DisconnectedType` for y, because the elements of f don't depend on y.
 Only the shape of f depends on y.
 You probably also want to implement a connection_pattern method to encode this.
-  5) f(x) = int(x) converts float x into an int. g(y) = float(y) converts an integer y into a float.
+  5) :math:`f(x) = int(x)` converts float x into an int. :math:`g(y) = float(y)`
-        If the final cost C = 0.5 * g(y) = 0.5 g(f(x)), then the
+     converts an integer y into a float.
+If the final cost :math:`C = 0.5 * g(y) = 0.5 g(f(x))`, then the gradient with respect to y will be 0.5,
-        gradient with respect to y will be 0.5, even if y is an integer.
+     even if y is an integer.
 However, the gradient with respect to x will be 0, because the output of f is integer-valued.

 .. function:: connection_pattern(node):

-  Sometimes needed for proper operation of gradient.grad().
+  Sometimes needed for proper operation of :func:`aesara.gradient.grad`.

-  Returns a list of list of bools.
+  Returns a list of list of booleans.

-  ``Op.connection_pattern[input_idx][output_idx]`` is true if the elements of inputs[input_idx] have an effect on the elements of outputs[output_idx].
+  ``Op.connection_pattern[input_idx][output_idx]`` is true if the elements of ``inputs[input_idx]`` have an effect on the elements of ``outputs[output_idx]``.

   The ``node`` parameter is needed to determine the number of inputs.
-Some ops such as Subtensor take a variable number of inputs.
+Some :class:`Op`\s such as :class:`Subtensor` take a variable number of inputs.

-  If no connection_pattern is specified, gradient.grad will assume that all inputs have some elements connected to some elements of all outputs.
+  If no connection_pattern is specified, :func:`aesara.gradient.grad` will assume that all inputs have some elements connected to some elements of all outputs.

-  This method conveys two pieces of information that are otherwise not part of the aesara graph:
+  This method conveys two pieces of information that are otherwise not part of the Aesara graph:

-  1) Which of the op's inputs are truly ancestors of each of the op's outputs.
-Suppose an op has two inputs, x and y, and outputs f(x) and g(y). y is not really an ancestor of f, but it appears to be so in the aesara graph.
+  1) Which of the :class:`Op`'s inputs are truly ancestors of each of the :class:`Op`'s outputs.
+Suppose an :class:`Op` has two inputs, ``x`` and ``y``, and outputs ``f(x)`` and ``g(y)``. ``y`` is not really an ancestor of ``f``, but it appears to be so in the Aesara graph.
   2) Whether the actual elements of each input/output are relevant to a computation.
-     For example, the shape op does not read its input's elements, only its shape metadata. d shape(x) / dx should thus raise a disconnected input exception (if these exceptions are enabled).
+     For example, the shape :class:`Op` does not read its input's elements, only its shape metadata. :math:`\frac{d shape(x)}{dx}` should thus raise a disconnected input exception (if these exceptions are enabled).
-     As another example, the elements of the Alloc op's outputs are not affected by the shape arguments to the Alloc op.
+     As another example, the elements of the :class:`Alloc` :class:`Op`'s outputs are not affected by the shape arguments to the :class:`Alloc` :class:`Op`.

-  Failing to implement this function for an op that needs it can result in two types of incorrect behavior:
+  Failing to implement this function for an :class:`Op` that needs it can result in two types of incorrect behavior:

-  1) gradient.grad erroneously raising a TypeError reporting that a gradient is undefined.
+  1) :func:`aesara.gradient.grad` erroneously raising a ``TypeError`` reporting that a gradient is undefined.
-  2) gradient.grad failing to raise a ValueError reporting that an input is disconnected.
+  2) :func:`aesara.gradient.grad` failing to raise a ``ValueError`` reporting that an input is disconnected.

-  Even if connection_pattern is not implemented correctly, if gradient.grad returns an expression, that expression will be numerically correct.
+  Even if connection_pattern is not implemented correctly, if :func:`aesara.gradient.grad` returns an expression, that expression will be numerically correct.

 .. function:: R_op(inputs, eval_points)

-   Optional, to work with gradient.R_op().
+   Optional, to work with :func:`aesara.gradient.R_op`.

-   This function implements the application of the R-operator on the function represented by your op.
+   This function implements the application of the R-operator on the function represented by your :class:`Op`.
 Let assume that function is :math:`f`, with input :math:`x`, applying the R-operator means computing the Jacobian of :math:`f` and right-multiplying it by :math:`v`, the evaluation point, namely: :math:`\frac{\partial f}{\partial x} v`.